 Pour Over is an older brewing method whose rediscovery was almost synonymous with the birth of the specialty coffee movement.
 This highly iconic technique for brewing coffee has probably been around as long as coffee has and was regularly used in parts of Europe in the 1900s.
 However, while cloth filters were used originally, the invention of the paper filter for pour over is accredited to German inventor Melitta Bentz in 1908.
 Pour Over coffee can also be known as filter coffee or manual drip.

-Pour Over is known as an ‘infusion’ brewer which means that the coffee is extracted by fresh water being steadily poured or infused through the coffee grinds.
+Pour Over is known as an ‘infusion’ brewer which means that the coffee is extracted by hot water being steadily poured or infused through the coffee grinds.
 This method is essentially a manual version of the way that drip coffee machines operate.
 The resulting short contact time between the grinds and the water makes for a far lighter and brighter coffee which is similar in texture to tea.
 Further, the use of paper filters (which are the typical although not the only filter used for pour over) means that there is little of the coffee oils that make it into the cup.
 This leads to a very clean and light cup of coffee.
 On the positive side this works terrifically with lighter roasts for highlighting nuances of different single origin coffees.
 Negatively, however, the lightness of the coffee can lack the bold coffee hit which many coffee lovers look forward to (and perhaps need!) in their morning brew.